We are responsible for providing work health and safety, public safety and state-based industrial relations services across South Australia.

 As a regulator, we manage the state’s work health and safety functions as well as administering state industrial relations laws.

-We have work health and safety advisors to help educate you on your rights and responsibilities as well as health and safety inspectors who investigate workplace incidents and accidents.
+We have work health and safety advisors to help educate you on your rights and responsibilities as well as health and safety inspectors who investigate workplace incidents.

-SafeWork SA is a business unit within the Attorney-General's Department and is accountable to the Minister for Industrial Relations.
-You can find our end-of-year reporting summary in the Attorney-General's Department Annual Report.
+SafeWork SA is a business unit within the Department of Treasury and Finance and is accountable to the Treasurer.
+You can find our 2016-17 annual reporting summary in the Attorney-General's Department Annual Report.

 We're committed to safe workplaces for all South Australians by providing information, support and advice to improve workplace safety for everyone.